 The Suggestion: Chinos, Chukkas, & a Polo for Hot Weather Casual

 The Socks: Taylor Stitch Made in Italy Merino Blend Socks in Olive – $22.50 FINAL.
-The rare item that’s got such a fair price to quality ratio that it shows up in both the cheap and the splurge version.
-Medium weight = great cushioning.
+Medium weight here, so terrific cushioning.
 Still breathes and wicks and keeps your feet as comfortable as possible in warm weather.
 Machine wash and dry helps too.
+These are, all of a sudden, final sale.
+They’ve been tagged with a “limited edition” mention.
+Does that mean they’re being discontinued?
+Say it ain’t so Taylor Stitch.
+Please.

 Want more of these Chinos/Chukkas/Polos outfits?
 Head here for the archive.
 We’ll be rebooting this series as the warm weather rolls on with currently available items.
 But this is the archive if you want it.